 Federal Level: The Swiss Federal Council has put in place a package of measures including rapid access to bridge loans for SMEs suffering liquidity shortfalls as a result of COVID-19 via application to their relationship banks with the loans being secured by the Swiss Confederation.
 The application period for such a bridge loan ran until 31 July 2020.
 The conditions were that (i) each bridge loan must have not exceeded CHF 20 million and 10% of an applicant's annual turnover and (ii) the applicant declared that it is suffering substantial reductions in turnover as a result of the COVID-19 pandemic.
 Loans of up to CHF 500,000 are fully secured by the Swiss Confederation and bear no interest.
 Loans exceeding CHF 500,000 are secured by the Swiss Confederation in the amount of 85% of the principal amount plus interest for one year and lending banks may charge interest on the unsecured principal amount.
 Businesses with a turnover of more than CHF 500 million were not eligible for this program.
 Up until 19 June 2020, approximately 128'000 secured bridge loans with an estimated loan volume of up to CHF 15 billion had been granted.
-Based on a new legal foundation, the Federal Council extended the duration of validity of the ordinance until 25 March 2021.

-The Swiss Federal Council has set up an additional program for innovative start-ups as most of them were not eligible to participate in the existing program for SMEs.
-Under this new program, the Swiss Confederation secures 65% and the Cantons secure 35% of the principal amount of each loan.
+The Sw iss Federal Council has set up an additional program for innovative start-ups as most of them were not eligible to participate in the existing program for SMEs.
+Under this new program, the Sw iss Confederation secures 65% and the Cantons secure 35% of the principal amount of each loan.
 Each Canton will have to decide whether it wants to offer these measures to start-ups located in its jurisdiction.
-The State Secretariat for Economic Affairs ("SECO") has set out the practical criteria for this in consultation with interested Cantons and the surety organizations.
+The State Secretariat for Economic Affairs (SECO) has set out the practical criteria for this in consultation with interested Cantons and the surety organizations.
 Applications for loan sureties could be submitted from 7 May 2020 until 31 August 2020.
 Some Cantons have already committed substantial financial resources to support start-ups in other ways.

-To prevent the abuse of bridge loans, the State Secretariat for Economic Affairs ("SECO") has issued a review concept, which seeks to reduce the risk of abuse and to identify errors in the granting of loans.
+To prevent the abuse of bridge loans, the State Secretariat for Economic Affairs (SECO) has issued a review concept, which seeks to reduce the risk of abuse and to identify errors in the granting of loans.
 The review concept will be updated and improved on the basis of current developments.
 Further support is provided for specific sectors that are particularly affected by the measures of the Swiss Federal Council to combat COVID-19.
 In particular, the Swiss Confederation may, under certain conditions, make interest-free loans and non-repayable cash contributions to organizations in the sports and in the cultural sector.
 Loans may also be made to affected businesses in the tourism sector to bridge liquidity shortages.